enckse/interrogate/README.md

 to configure edit a json definition (examples in the `questions` folder) and place them in `/etc/survey/` with a `.config` extension)

+### administration

+* the server hosts an admin endpoint `/admin` which will display current manifest information and allow for survey restarts
+* additionally the results of the ongoing survey may be rendered as html at `/results`

 ## development

 clone and to build